How does a manual bank import work?

 Step 2: Paste into Bokio

-If you click on an account, you’ll see the history of previously imported bank lines.
+You will then come to the below page where you can click on “Import manually” and you’ll see the history of previously imported bank lines.

 Then select which account the import relates to e.g. company account (1200).
 The account you select here will be the account the bank line is recorded on.